 9. This agreement is predicated on the delivery of the Development Plan in annex 1.
-The development plan has text and maps (annex 2) highlighting the extent of the access and recreation development agreed by partners, Commission and Scottish Water.
-Delivery of the Development Plan will be concurrent with the duration of this partnership agreement.
-The development plan will be made up of a series of projects and ongoing activities.
-Project Plans shall be documents detailing the aims of individual projects and other relevant information including information identifying and designating the lead Partner and responsible person, specifications, location, costs, sources of funding, timescale, resulting obligations and arrangements for maintenance over defined periods.
-Project plans associated with the Development Plan will be developed once the partners have signed up to this Agreement and the Development Plan.
+The Deevelopment Pplan has text and maps (annex 2) highlighting the extent of the access and recreation development proposed agreed by the Ppartners, Commission and Scottish Water.
+Delivery of the Development Plan will be concurrent with the duration of this Ppartnership Aagreement.
+The Deevelopment Pplan will be made up of a series of proposed projects and ongoing activities.
+Specific/Individual Project Plans shall be prepared decuments detailing the aims of individual projects and other relevant information including: information identifying and designating the lead Partner and responsible person, specifications, location, costs, sources of funding, timescale, resulting obligations and arrangements for maintenance over defined periods.
+Project Pplans associated with the Development Plan will be developed once the Ppartners have signed up to this Agreement and the Development Plan.